-Faculty, researchers and students come together to tackle some of society's greatest challenges in the Curry School's research labs.
+Faculty, researchers and students come together to tackle some of society's greatest challenges in the School of Education and Human Development's research labs.
 Below you can read about our latest research in areas such as exercise physiology, autism, engineering design, literacy, youth violence and more.

 Applied Metabolism & Physiology Laboratory